Jeren-Mckey/Pento/ExternalDocumentationReadme.txt

 2) How do I register as a new user?

+If your username is free and you have a password, the application will create a new profile for you.

 3)What does the profile screen show?

 The profile screen first shows the groups you are in on top, then gives a search bar that allows you to search for groups.
 The bottom box i the groups returned by the search.